Wiiseguy/aqa/README.md

   }
 }
 ```
+### JUnit

-This will generate a JUnit XML file for each test file in the `.aqa-output/reports` folder.
+The `junit` reporter will generate a JUnit XML file for each test file in the `.aqa-output/reports` folder.
 You can then use this file in your CI/CD pipeline to generate reports.

 See [Config](#config) for more information.

+### TAP
+The `tap` reporter will output the test results in the [TAP version 13](https://testanything.org/) format to the console / stdout.
+Currently, this report is simplified and does not include stack traces.

 <br>